jrzimmerman/jrzimmerman.github.io/content/post/hack-reactor-week-09.md

 For our thesis project, my group has decided to build upon Strava's extensive API.
 We are seriously fortunate to have such a great API to leverage for our product!

-With that being said, heres a little bit about Bestrida.
+With that being said, here is a little bit about Bestrida.

 ### Bestrida